woodnsec/IoT-Forensics/README.md

 **High-Level Project Overview**
 - The first step is to gather existing information regarding digital forensic standards, frameworks, methods, etc., and see how they apply to IoT forensics.
   - Review major themes and takeaways from collected research material.
-  - Observe major differences and obstacles that exist in IoT forensics that cannot be translated from Digital Forensic standards.
+  - Observe major differences and obstacles that exist in IoT forensics that cannot be translated from digital forensic standards.
   - Identify sources of difficulty in creating standards and frameworks for IoT forensics.
 - The second step will be to research 1-2 proposed frameworks for IoT forensics and observe possible solutions.
   - Determine if we can test the framework in our environment(s) with our device(s).